 1. Complete the department application your junior year.

-- Complete the department application and give it to the appropriate department graduate program contact (see list above).
+- Complete the department application and and email it to the department contact (see chart in FAQ section) or deliver a hard-copy before the end of your junior year.

 During your senior year or when you have a minimum of 88 undergraduate credits and at least a 3.0 GPA, you will formally apply to the Graduate School.
-We recommend you begin the application process at least one month before your program's application deadline.
-Check with your department to find out if there are any special deadlines for 4+1 degree program applicants.
+We recommend you complete the Graduate School application process in the final semester of your senior year.
+Submit all required application materials.
+GRE, letters of recommendation and $100 deposit are waived.

 You can use a Visa, MasterCard, Discover or American Express credit card.
 Your credit-card bill serves as your receipt.

-Once an admission decision has been made, you will receive an e-mail from the Graduate School.
-(Add "email@example.com" to your email address book or contact list.
+Once an admission decision has been made, you will receive an e-mail from Graduate Admissions.
+(Add "firstname.lastname@example.org" to your email address book or contact list.
 Don't forget to check your spam folder!)
 If you have been accepted, you will also receive an admission letter.

 Watson College students do not need to pay the $100 deposit fee to confirm enrollment.